LearnOnDemandSystems/docs/tms/instructors/instructor-prep-and-classes/prepare-for-course-not-scheduled-to-teach.md

+---
+title: "How do I prepare for a course that I am not scheduled to teach?"
+isPublished: true
+---

 # How do I prepare for a course that I am not scheduled to teach?

 Are you interested in preparing for a course that you are not yet scheduled to teach?
 As a trainer you have access to numerous courses and their activities including labs and SCORM modules.
 You can preview the activities to become familiar with their content.
 To access courses: